rbarkoch/Dialedger/QUICKSTART.md

    - Create a meeting entry with attendees
    - Log a conversation with participants
 4. Edit threads or entries by clicking the edit button (✏️)
+5. Reorder threads by dragging the `⋮⋮` handle that appears on hover
-5. View how entries display with formatted metadata
+6. View how entries display with formatted metadata in a compact layout
-6. When ready, use `npm run electron:build` to create a distributable package
+7. When ready, use `npm run electron:build` to create a distributable package

 ## Database Location